Alados5/rac1_vanilla_rando/README.md

 ---
 _Randomizer by Alados5, @adriaalados5 on Twitter, @Alados5#8743 on Discord_

-_Title, arrow and gloss images by Zeldrene_
+_Title, arrows and CRT gloss images by Zeldrene_